the-vegetarian-vampire/Data-Structures/README.md

 - **Suitability:** Kruskal's algorithm is more suitable for sparse graphs where E is much less than V^2.

 Can be applied to any connected weighted graph and guarantees to find the minimum spanning tree if the graph is connected and undirected.

+---
+# Dynamic Programming

+Top-Down Approach (Memoization): This approach involves writing the recursive solution first and then storing the results of the subproblems in a table (usually an array or a hash map) to avoid computing the same results multiple times.
+This is also known as memoization.

+Bottom-Up Approach (Tabulation): In this approach, the solution is built starting with the simplest subproblems.
+By solving larger and larger subproblems using the results of previously solved subproblems, the final solution to the original problem is eventually reached.
+This approach typically involves filling up a table (array), and it is iterative.